 In addition to his consulting and speaking, Paul writes regularly for BtoB magazine and many blogs and online publications.
-He is a Senior Research Fellow at the Society for New Communications Research, a member of Procter & Gamble's Digital Advisory Board and co-chair of the social media cluster of the Massachusetts Technology Leadership Council.
-His personal blog is paulgillin.com and he podcasts with David Strom at MediaBlather.com.
+He is a Senior Research Fellow at the Society for New Communications Research and a member of Procter & Gamble's Digital Advisory Board.
+His personal blogs are paulgillin.com and newspaperdeathwatch.com, where he chronicles the changing media landscape.
 Paul was previously founding editor-in-chief of TechTarget, one of the most successful new media entities to emerge on the Internet.
 Prior to that, he was editor-in-chief and executive editor of the technology weekly Computerworld for 15 years.

-Married with two children, he lives in Framingham, MA, where he lives and dies by the fortunes of the Boston Red Sox.
+Married with four children, he lives in Framingham, MA, where he lives and dies by the fortunes of the Boston Red Sox.